-The annual accounts have been prepared in accordance with Luxembourg legal and regulatory requirements.
+The annual accounts have been prepared in accordance with legal and regulatory requirements and generally accepted accounting principles in the Grand Duchy of Luxembourg.
 The annual accounts have been prepared on a going concern basis.
 In preparing the annual accounts, the principal accounting policies besides the ones laid down by the Law, have been determined and applied by the Board of Managers.
 The Company keeps its books in Euro ("EUR") and the balance sheet and the profit and loss account are expressed in the same currency.

-The Company has adopted the fair value approach to value financial fixed assets held and derivatives.
+The Company has adopted the fair value approach to value financial fixed assets held.

-The provisions of the Law of December 18, 2015 on the annual accounts and consolidated accounts and the Grand-Ducal regulation of December 18, 2015 on the layout of balance sheet and profit and loss account, amending the Law of December 19, 2002 have been transposed in these annual accounts.
+The provisions of the Law of December 18, 2015 on the annual accounts and consolidated accounts and the Grand-Ducal regulation of December 18, 2015 on the layout of balance sheet and profit and loss accounts, amending the Law of December 19, 2002 have been transposed in these annual accounts.